JimmyCN1/StudentCasualEmploymentSystem/README.md

 # StudentCasualEmploymentSystem

+### Project Overview

+You are to gather requirements, analyze, design, implement and test a proposal for Student Casual Employment System to facilitate students to find contract and ongoing part-time jobs.
+In the initial stage you are required to develop a stand-alone system without concurrent or web access; however as a software engineer you are required to design the systems allowing for extensibility, maintainability and reusability.
+You should also ensure all users are password protected and can access or update only the information related to their role and identity.

 ### Scope

 This requirements specification applies to the proposed Student Employment System as described below.
 The scope of the proposed system is restricted to the following functions;